 Reflexology is a popular practice in helping the body deal with stress.
 It is common knowledge that the body easily succumbs to illness because of too much stress.
-When under stress, the body has a hard time doing bodily functions, healing itself, and maintain balance.
+Similar to an over-worked HVAC system, when under stress, the body has a hard time doing bodily functions, healing itself, and maintain balance.
 You may start feeling discomforts when you are constantly under stress and it has been proven by science now that stress is a major risk factor for many of today’s diseases.

 Reflexology to the Rescue

 Reflexology is sure to improve one’s health and well-being.
 If you have no idea what reflexology is all about, it basically is an alternative medical practice that believes that the hands and the feet are the map to various body organs and systems.
 The body responds positively to the alternating pressure exerted on these specific pressure points.
 It balances the nervous system through the stimulation of the feet’s nerve endings.
 These nerve endings are connected to the spinal nerves and then to the specific body organs they are connected to.
 It improves circulation that in turn clears congestion and toxin buildup on the feet.
 It is no wonder why people turn to reflexology if they want to detoxify the body of any impurities that can lead to illness.

 There are studies supporting the benefits of reflexology in promoting good health: